mongodb/terraform-provider-mongodbatlas/examples/mongodbatlas_push_based_log_export/README.md

 aws_access_key_id = your key id
 aws_secret_access_key = your secret key
 ```
-... or follow as in the `variables.tf` file and create **terraform.tfvars** file with all the variable values, ex:
+... or follow as in the `variables.tf` file and create **terraform.tfvars** file with all the variable values.
+For example:
 ```
 access_key           = "<AWS_ACCESS_KEY_ID>"
 secret_key           = "<AWS_SECRET_ACCESS_KEY>"